 If you know your dryer vent requires cleaning, or if you aren’t sure and would like an expert opinion, then you’re ready for professional dryer vent cleaning services.
 And you can receive excellent professional dryer vent cleaning services from BenchMark Home Services.

-BenchMark Home Services, a branch of Capozzi Design Group, offers meticulous dryer vent cleaning services that are no trouble for you.
+BenchMark Home Services, a branch of Capozzi Design Build, offers meticulous dryer vent cleaning services that are no trouble for you.
 Our home maintenance experts can manage any dryer vent situation and ensure that your dryer vent is totally clean.
 We are committed to guarding the health and safety of your house and your family, so we do the job right the first time, every time.
 We also make sure that your dryer area is spotless before we vacate the premises.

 Everyone on the BenchMark team has years of experience, extremely refined skills, and a winning attitude.
 We’re here to help the homes in the greater Cleveland area, as our service areas include: